model-checking/kani/rfc/src/rfcs/0008-line-coverage.md

 Open questions:
  * Do we want to report line coverage as `COVERED`/`UNCOVERED` or `FULL`/`PARTIAL`/`NONE`?
  * Should we report coverage results and verification results or not?
 Doing both is likely to result in worse performance.
+We have to perform an experimental evaluation with hard benchmarks.
+ * What should be the final UX for this feature?
+For instance, we could print a coverage summary and generate a report file per harness.
+But it's not clear if individual results are relevant to users, so another possibility is to automatically combine results.
+ * What's the most appropriate and well-established output format we can emit?

 Feedback to gather before stabilization:
  * Compare the injection-based approach in this RFC with [Rust's instrument-based code coverage](https://doc.rust-lang.org/rustc/instrument-coverage.html)?